znarf/resume/README.md

 After closing Access Watch, it was time to find something new.
 I discovered Open Collective, started contributing to the Open Source codebase and applied.
 I was hooked, joined as a Software Engineer and ultimately became CTO.

 **Achievements**:
-- Nurtured a platform and make it grow without much drama
+- Nurturing a platform and making it grow with limited drama
-- Helped make the company profitable with more than $1M in annual revenue
+- Helping make the company profitable with more than $1.5M in annual revenue
-- Helped grow the Open Collective galaxy to more than 25 people
+- Helping grow the Open Collective constellation to more than 25 people on 5 continents

 ### <a name="access-watch"></a> **[Access Watch](http://access.watch/)**<br />
 Founder and CEO (January 2016 - March 2018)

 **Story**:
 When working at EyeEm, I slowly got obssessed by a web traffic analysis side project.
 One day, I found the right architecture, the right business model and thought that could become a thing.
-I made it a startup with the help of Atlantic Labs and an awesome founding team.
+I made it a startup with the help of Atlantic Labs.

 **Achievements**:
 - Raised venture capital to bootstrap the company and assembled a founding team of 6 people
-- Executed a bootstrap strategy, landed 1000 active users and first paying customers
+- Executed a bootstrap strategy, landed 1,000 active users and first paying customers
-- Listened to the market and initiated a reboot from SAAS to an Open Source business model
+- Listened to the market and initiated a reboot from an SAAS to an Open Source business model

 ### <a name="eyeem"></a> **[EyeEm](https://www.eyeem.com/)**<br />